 How Long Should You Cold Ferment Pizza Dough?

-How long you should cold ferment the pizza dough depends on the temperature you ferment the dough at.
-But to get proper flavor development from the cold fermentation process, I recommend leaving the dough balls for at least 24 hours.
-The dough can be used sooner, but it will not be as flavorful.
+To get proper flavor development from the cold fermentation process, I recommend leaving the dough balls for at least 24 hours.
+The cold fermented dough can be used sooner, but it will not be as flavorful.

 In a cool room (60°F, or 15°C), you want to leave the dough for 24-48 hours, while in the fridge, leave it for 3-5 days (minimum 24 hours) for the best possible pizza crust.